 From the Basecamp you follow the signs to the night walk lights attraction.
 After passing under an illuminated gate with Vallea Lumina written on it you climb a set of steps.
 It’s pretty dark at first, but the path is lit up.
 For the next 30 or so minutes you walk along paths and up and down stairs.
 Along the way you see all kinds of light displays and magical scenes.
 Beautiful music plays in the background.

 At Vallea Lumina, in different places, there are lanterns, projected videos, sparkling lights and glowing trees.
-You’ll also see artificial flashes of lightening, story-like scenes and sparkling imitation fireworks.
+You’ll also see artificial flashes of lightning, story-like scenes and sparkling imitation fireworks.

 In between various displays, in parts, there is almost complete darkness (but never 100%).
 There is always just enough light to see where you’re going and where to step.
 In some areas the illuminations are quite subtle, and in others they are bright and all around you.